epfl-theos/koopmans/tests/README.md

 `test_02` KI calculation on CO2 with empty states
 `test_03` KI calculation on bulk Si
 `test_04` pKIPZ on H2O
+`test_05` KIPZ on H2O, calculating screening parameters for the HOMO and LUMO only

 Written by Edward Linscott, Feb 2020